German People's Congress: People's Congress movement

-The People's Congress movement was at the initiative of the Socialist Unity Party of Germany (SED) founded in 1947 and served as its first political forum for Germany to incorporate elements of direct democracy and civic groups in a representative government.
+The People's Congress movement was an initiative of the SED founded in 1947, and served as its first political forum for Germany to incorporate elements of direct democracy and civic groups in a representative government.
 They also used the SED to the involvement of political parties, mass organizations, cultural associations and individuals to achieve their political goals and was directed against the American and British policy and the Marshall Plan.
 Emerged from the movement of the German people's congresses, the first on 6/7 December 1947 of "delegates" of all occupation zones was composed.
-Prohibited under review and resistances against these SED initiative on the part of the Christian Democratic Union, and the removal of its chairman Jakob Kaiser and Ernst Lemmer through SMAD Western occupying powers to mobilize the People's Congresses in "Trizonia".
+Prohibited under review and resistances against these SED initiative on the part of the Christian Democratic Union, and the removal of its chairman Jakob Kaiser and Ernst Lemmer through SMAD Western occupying powers to mobilize the People's Congresses in the Western "Trizonia".

 First congress

 The First German People's Congress for Unity and a Just Peace was started on the initiative of the SED.
 Delegates from political parties and mass organizations elected who came from the Soviet zone of occupation.
-Only a small proportion came from the western zones.
+Only a small proportion came from the Western zones.
 The representatives met on 6 and 7 December 1947 in Berlin.
 Participation in the People's Congress, was a source of much discussion among the parties in the Soviet zone.
 The refusal of the CDU to participate was one of the reasons that led to the dismissal of Jacob Kaiser as CDU chairman by the SMAD.
 Under strong pressure from the occupying power against the will of the majority of national associations, the Liberal Democratic Party decided to participate.
 The crucial point of criticism was that the Congress should not be composed according to the election results.
-By including the mass organizations had a higher distribution of members of the SED, which were usually also members of mass organizations, possible from the outset.
+By including the mass organizations, it had a higher distribution of members of the SED, which were usually also members of mass organizations, possible from the outset.

-According to estimates by Erich Gniffke was due to the political affiliation of most members of mass organizations to the SED 62% of the participant member of the SED, and another 10% member of the Communist Party.
+According to estimates by Erich Gniffke, the political affiliation of most members of mass organizations to the SED 62% of the participant member of the SED, and another 10% member of the Communist Party.
 Although these estimates are at odds with the official figures (see table) are available, it is clear that the SED had a clear majority in the People's Congress.
 Topics included the rejection of the planned construction of a West German state and the criticism of the US-British occupation policy.
 They discussed the preparation of a peace treaty and an all-German government "composed of representatives of all democratic parties".
 Here, the Congress rejected much of the Soviet policy on Germany and supported this.
 This is the reason why this motion was approved by the Soviet Military Administration and supported by the SED.
 To represent the Congress appointed a 17-member delegation to the London Conference of Foreign Ministers (November–December 1947) the positions of the Congress.
 The foreign minister saw no legitimacy of the delegation and did not receive it.